Autoscale

 You can further check that the master instance is on standby (scaled to zero), assuming your service hasn't received any traffic yet.

-You can get the UUID of your master instance from the kraft cloud scale get command above.
+You can get the UUID of your master instance from the legacy CLI scale get command above.

 You should see output like: